 MDIs are faster to heal than traditional implants.
 During the healing period, you will be given a temporary replacement tooth or denture to wear.
 This will give the implants time to fuse with the bone.
 Thus, when the final prosthesis is fabricated, it will be strong enough to support it.

 Your temporary denture should be stable and secure although you may feel mild discomfort.
 You can eat but make sure that you only eat soft foods and those that are easy to chew.
 You can discuss with your dentist your diet.
-He will tell you when it is safe to eat other kinds of foods.
+He or she will tell you when it is safe to eat other kinds of foods.

 What are advantages of Mini Dental Implants?